Thinking we should clean up the mess we made in the Castle bar last night, MJ and I find the task has been done for us.

 We strip down to our briefs, dive in and swim a length of the pool.
 MJ is not a proficient swimmer.
-I reverse roles and have him hang onto my hips as I swim butterfly, easily pulling him along.
+I rfepeat the dance lesson and have him hang onto my hips as I swim butterfly, easily pulling him along.
 At the edge of the pool, he pulls himself up my back and holds onto my shoulders.
 I am his personal dolphin undulating up and down the pool several laps.
-The Knobs make obscene remarks and gestures, claiming we are simulating fish fucking.
+The Knobs make obscene remarks and gestures, claiming we are fish fucking.
 With MJ riding my butt I can tell he is not excited in any way.

 “You Knobs need to clean your dirty minds,” I excoriate their nasty ideas.
 “We’re just boys.”

 “Oh, so innocent,” Freddie adds his two cents/deux centimes.

 We jump out of the pool, ignoring the audience.